On $\sqrt{T\overline{T}}$ deformed pathways: CFT to CCFT

 So, all in all, we have recovered two different Carroll invariant actions from our parent $\sqrt{T\overline T}$ deformed one, the usual electric Carroll scalar, and an absolutely novel ``magnetic-like'' non-linear scalar action.
 One should obviously spot that this one is very different from the magnetic scalar actions in \cite{Henneaux:2021yzg,deBoer:2021jej}.
 In fact, in \eqref{Xaction} the field dependent factor $\left(\mathcal{X}^2+\dfrac{1}{4}\right)^{-1}$ acts as some kind of squared speed of light necessarily giving ultralocal structure!\footnote{One could have just chosen $\mathcal{X}^{-1}$ as the velocity field here as evidently the pure $\dot\phi_i^2$ part in \eqref{Xaction} is directly Carroll boost invariant, so the extra $1/4$ is just redundant.
 Using just a plane wave solution like $\phi = f(x-vt)$ one could simply show that $\mathcal{X} = \frac{1}{v}$.
 As per \eqref{Xshift}, Carroll boost can just change this effective ``velocity'', contrary to our Lorentz invariant ideas.
 In fact this shift in the velocity implies:

 which is nothing but Carroll boost addition law \cite{deBoer:2021jej}.} This is a remarkable find from the expanded deformed theory.

 To round up the discussion here, we must talk more about the physical nature of the non-linear player $\mathcal{X}$, which has not appeared in any known Carroll literature as per our current knowledge.
-We have already discussed that it plays the role of a purported (inverse) `velocity', however this velocity is clearly a pure gauge object which can be naively put to zero by appropriate Carroll boost, although the condition $\mathcal{X}=0$ is not Carroll invariant.
+We have already discussed that it plays the role of a purported (inverse) `velocity', however this velocity is clearly a pure gauge object which can be naively put to zero by appropriate Carroll boost\footnote{A related interpretation of $T\overline{T}$ deformations as arising from a change of gauge, particularly in connection with uniform light-cone gauge, has been discussed in \cite{Baggio:2018gct}.}, although the condition $\mathcal{X} = 0$ is not Carroll invariant.
 Also note that at special values $\mathcal{X} = \pm 1$ we can have purely right-moving or purely left-moving chiral solutions for the field, and the shift under Carroll boost \eqref{Xshift} simply mixes between chiralities.
 The naive special point of $\mathcal{X} =\pm \frac{\sqrt{3}}{2}$, where relativistic conformal symmetries are restored, lies beyond this regime bounded by pure chiral theories.